Building a pipeline of community-driven projects.

 - Assistance in building capacity and expertise in their communities

-And it’s no coincidence that this infographic looks like an infinity symbol – that’s because our goal is to create a Sustainable Ecosystem & Deal Pipeline that helps communities — for years to come — build catalytic community-driven projects.
+It’s no coincidence that this infographic looks like an infinity symbol – that’s because our goal is to create a Sustainable Ecosystem & Deal Pipeline that helps communities — for years to come — build catalytic community-driven projects.

 Key elements of our Sustainable Ecosystem & Deal Pipeline include: